Snapshots of Food Industry News

 Baidyanath Ayurved Launches Range of Natural Juices

 Baidyanath has played a pioneering role in re-establishing ancient knowledge with modern research and manufacturing techniques.
-These natural juices are both preventive and curative for health, and will be available across retail outlets in small ready-to-drink tetrapaks for youngsters and one-litre packs for families.
+These natural juices are both preventive and curative for health and will be available across retail outlets in small ready-to-drink tetra packs for youngsters and one-liter packs for families.
 On the whole, Baidyanath produces the largest range of Ayurvedic products with over 700 formulations that are sold in about 1, 00,000 retail outlets.
 Ayurveda as an industry is growing at a fast rate and is forecast to grow to $1.1 billion by the year 2021.

 Food-tech Company HungerBox raises US $2.5 Funding

 Bengaluru-based HungerBox, a B2B food-tech company, has raised US $2.5 million in pre-series A funding led by Lionrock Capital and Infosys Co-founder Kris Gopalakrishnan.
 The food-tech company is focussed on the B2B space and operates over 100 digital cafeterias, for more than 75 corporate clients including Qualcomm, Microsoft, FirstSource, Accenture, Capgemini, Genpact, ABB, Amazon, and McKinsey in Bengaluru, Chennai, Hyderabad, Mumbai, Pune, Delhi/NCR, and Jaipur.